Clashes and alternative arrangements

 If you are affected by an exam clash, arrangements will be made for you to sit both exams on the same day:

-- You will sit one of your clashing exams in the morning and one in the afternoon.
+- You will sit one of your clashing exams in the morning and one in the afternoon; or one in the afternoon and one in the evening.
 Your exams will not be rescheduled to another day.

-- To prevent contact with other students sitting the exam at the scheduled time, after your morning exam you will be escorted to a supervised lunch room until your afternoon exam starts.
+- To prevent contact with other students sitting the exam at the scheduled time, after your earlier exam you will be escorted to a supervised room until your next exam starts.

 - If you are affected by an exam clash you will receive written notification advising you of the planned arrangements.